rwadud/Recommender-System-COMP4601/README.md

 # Recommender System Project for COMP4601

 ## Introduction
-The main objective is to have the student analyze a body of documents and, given user access patterns and recommendations, create a simple contextual advertising system.
+The main objective is to have the student analyze a body of documents and, given user access patterns and recommendations, create a simple contextual advertising system based on user recommendations.

 ## Source Files